PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_gs_jupyter.md

 Assuming you have Jupyter notebook, create a new file called `gray-scott.ipynb` (you may instead want to duplicate and modify your `diffusion_automaton.ipynb` file from the diffusion tutorial). **Note**: You should make sure to save this notebook on the same level as another folder named `/dif_images`.
 ImageIO will not always create this folder automatically, so you may need to create it manually.

-At the top of the notebook, we need the following imports and declarations.
+At the top of the notebook, we need the following imports and declarations along with a specification of the `simulate` function that will drive our Gray-Scott simulation.

 ~~~ python
 import matplotlib.pyplot as plt